 - 1. Online at: browardschools.com/anonymoustips - 2.
 Call: 754-321-0911 - 3.
 Text: 'SBBC' space with your text message to 274637 (CRIMES) - 4.
-Email: school911@browardschools.com
+Email: school911@browardschools.com download these Free Mobile Apps: The SaferWatch App enhances school safety and provides a direct line to communicate with local law enforcement and school officials.
+This app allows you to report crime, suspicious activity, threats and non-emergency incidents; and send photos and videos directly to law enforcement.
+Learn more at saferwatchapp.com/ browardschools.

-Students, staff and parents alike are stronaly encouraged to download these Free Mobile Apps:
+Students, staff and strongly encouraged to